 10. STUDY ASSESSMENTS

 10.1 BASELINE SCREENING ASSESSMENTS

-Medical history (including cardiac risk scoring and concomitant medications) and clinical

-examination, EHRA AF symptom score assessment (see Appendix 1)

-Quality of life questionnaire (EQ-5D-5L and AFEQT)

-12 lead ECG
+- Medical history (including cardiac risk scoring and concomitant medications) and clinical examination, EHRA AF symptom score assessment (see Appendix 1) - Quality of life questionnaire (EQ-5D-5L and AFEQT) - 12 lead ECG - Transthoracic echocardiogram - Cardiac MRI (with prior rate control adjustment as needed to achieve resting HR <80bpm)

-Transthoracic echocardiogram

-Cardiac MRI (CT scans will be performed on patients who are unable to undergo MRI

-scans)

-Blood Tests: Routine: full blood count, electrolytes and renal function, coagulation profile,

-liver function tests, thyroid function tests, C-reactive protein, tests for diabetes (HbA1C)

-and lipid profile (HDL, LDL)
+Blood Tests: Routine: full blood count, electrolytes and renal function, coagulation profile, liver function tests, thyroid function tests, C-reactive protein, tests for diabetes (HbA1C) and lipid profile (HDL, LDL)

 Research: cardiac biomarkers.

 At this point patients will be asked if they are willing to donate surplus blood samples to NIHR supported Cardiovascular Biobank at the Royal Brompton Hospital (RBH) for future research.

+10.2 PRE-INTERVENTION

-10.2 Pre-Intervention If patients fulfil criteria for enrolment following baseline screening assessments they will be randomised and formally enrolled in the trial.
+If patients fulfil criteria for enrolment following baseline screening assessments they will be randomised and formally enrolled in the trial.

 If there is a significant delay between completion of baseline assessments and randomisation (i.e. greater than 12 weeks) patients will need to be re-consented and baseline tests repeated to ensure they are still fit to undergo the intervention.
-Cardiac MRI, (or cardiac CT) and transthoracic echocardiograms however should not be repeated in order to reduce the burden on the patient.
+Cardiac MRI and transthoracic echocardiograms however should not be repeated in order to reduce the burden on the patient.
 It is reasonable to expect that the results of these two tests will not significantly change in our patient population within 6 months.
 It is also not necessary to collect additional samples for biomarkers and biobanking if they were collected when the patient was originally consented.

-In some circumstances, clinicians may require additional tests before the patient is considered fit to undergo ablation procedure.
+In some circumstances, clinicians may require additional tests (i.e. chest x-ray.
+CT scan) before the patient is considered fit to undergo ablation procedure.
 Patients will be fully informed about the type of test necessary and why it is needed.